 Great closets are about so much more than just size.
 In fact, even the largest closets can quickly morph into a rather scary jumble of clothing, shoes and accessories when little thought has been given to how the items are organized within the space.
 Closet organization can become even more of a problem if the ones in your home came equipped with only a traditional rod and an obligatory shelf or two.

-If you are beginning to dread opening your closet door because of what may be lurking inside, the following tips are designed to help you tame troublesome closet issues and restore the interior to a much more welcome zen-like state.
+The following tips are designed to help you tame troublesome closet issues and restore the interior to a much more welcome zen-like state.

 One: Sort, Recycle & Gain Space